-Surprisingly, this was one of our favorite character meals.
+Surprisingly, this was one of our favorite character meals at Walt Disney World.
 Located in the Land Pavilion in Epcot, Garden Grill offers breakfast, lunch, and dinner.
 Served family style, much of the food from these meals is grown right there in the Land Pavilion.
 Meals are hosted by Chip n Dale and friends, and you can enjoy your meal and your character interaction as the restaurant slowly revolves around.

 The food is delicious, and the restaurant is really fun.
 We’ve been for dinner, but I’m sure all three meals are great.

 Princess lovers will definitely want to have a meal at the Akershus Royal Banquet Hall, located in the Norway pavilion in Epcot’s World Showcase.
 This beautiful castle is a gorgeous venue, and you’ll get to see several princesses who come by and visit your table.

 Breakfast, lunch, and dinner is served.
 Breakfast is more of a traditional American breakfast, while lunch and dinner include some Scandinavian favorites.
 This was the very first character dining experience that we had with our kids – when my children were 9 months old and 2 years old.
 My daughter absolutely loved it.

 This is an extremely popular experience, so make sure that you book right at the 180 day point.
 Note that while the World Showcase generally opens later in the morning, you will be able to access the restaurant for breakfast reservations.

 This is another one of my family’s favorites.
 The beautiful Crystal Palace, located in the Magic Kingdom, offers a delicious buffet for breakfast, lunch, and dinner.
 Here, you’ll find Winnie the Pooh and Friends.
 During your meal, they’ll come to the table, and have a fun parade around the restaurant that kids can join in on.